ervandew/eclim/doc/content/gettingstarted.rst

    all the errors in the file at once.

 4. Now lets try out code completion.
-Place your cursor on the '.' of 'System.' and start insert mode in vim use 'a', then follow the example below:
+Place your cursor on the '.' of 'System.' and start insert mode in vim using 'a', then follow the example below:

    .. code-block:: java